jayjaykil05/docusaurus-VueHr/docs/benefitentitlement.md

 ---

-Benefit Setup is for creating different types of beenfits that employees are entitled to have.
+Benefit Entitlement is setting up created benefits for employees

-These are the following steps for creating, updating and deleting the leave types.
+These are the following steps for creating, updating and deleting the Benefit Entitlement.

 ## Creating New Benefit